 Pros and Cons

 You are also given the option of using ExpertAdvisor (automated trading bots) to help you streamline your trading executions – provided you’re already well-versed with your trading methods.

 You will be able to quickly familiarize yourself with the platform after maybe a couple of sessions, then will be able to take advantage of the many advanced features that MetaTrader offer.

 And that is evident by the materials that they have prepared to help you make informed trading decisions.

 Featured topics are:

-1. Trading for Beginners.
+- Trading for Beginners

-The materials could be accessed via this link: : https://www.avatrade.com/education
+The materials could be accessed via this link: www.avatrade.com/education

 How to trade gold CFDs using AvaTrade

-1. Order volume.
+- Order volume.

-2. If you prefer a market order: Select Type: Market Execution.
+- If you prefer a market order: Select Type: Market Execution.
 Click Buy or Sell.

-4. Enter your stop loss order.
+- Enter your stop loss order.

-5. Enter your take profit order.
+- Enter your take profit order.

 Interested to Trade Gold?